Free ticketed event

 Nicola W. Sochacka is the Associate Director of the Engineering Education Transformations Institute (EETI) in the College of Engineering at the University of Georgia.
 Dr. Sochacka’s research interests span interpretive research methods, STEAM (STEM + Art) education, empathy, diversity, and reflection.
 She holds a Ph.D. in Engineering Epistemologies and a Bachelor of Environmental Engineering from the University of Queensland.
 E-mail: firstname.lastname@example.org

 Dr. Joachim Walther

-In the second part of the workshop, participants will have the opportunity to develop their own research questions and strategy addressing them.
-This will be done through a series of small group discussions designed to give par ... (continued)
+In the second part of the workshop, participants will have the opportunity to develop their own research questions and a strategy for addressing them.
+This will be done through a series of small group discussions designed to give participants ... (continued)

 Dr. Courtney June Faber

 Courtney is a Research Assistant Professor and Lecturer in the Cook Grand Challenge Engineering Honors Program at the University of Tennessee.
 She completed her Ph.D. in Engineering & Science Education at Clemson University.
 Prior to her Ph.D. work, she received her B.S. in Bioengineering at Clemson University and her M.S. in Biomedical Engineering at Cornell University.
 Courtney’s research interests include epistemic cognition in the context of problem solving, and researcher identity.